benfredwells/spectrum-next-fun/README.md

-# specNextTools
+# spectrum-next-fun
-Some tools for working with the Spectrum Next
+Some fun experiments with the ZX Spectrum Next